By: Susan Dugdale | Last modified: 06-24-2020 | First published: 04-01-2007

 Questions you'll want answered are:

-To help you get the structure right here's a blank demonstration speech outline to complete.
-It takes you through each step of the way from the beginning of your speech to the end.
+To help you get the structure right, here's a blank demonstration speech outline to complete.
+It takes you through the entire speech each step of the way from the beginning to the end.

 Filling it out carefully after you've had a couple of trial runs will make preparing cue cards* much easier.
 Click the image to download it.